RELIEF FROM ZOMBIE DEBT AND DEBT COLLECTION LAWSUITS

 Debt collectors purchase bad debt from credit card companies or other original creditors in bulk for pennies on the dollar and then sue to collect the original balance plus interest and other additional fees.
 This type of debt is sometimes called “zombie debt” or “scavenger debt” and the collection of this zombie debt is a multi-million dollar industry in Kentucky and around the nation.
 While zombie debt is legally valid and collectible, debt collectors have little, if any, idea about the people whose debt they have purchased and they usually have little proof that the debts are legally owed by the person that has been sued.
 Oftentimes, the only proof that the debt collectors possess is a computer print-out with a name, account number, and account balance.

 Without sufficient proof to establish the debt, the debt collectors may attempt to threaten or coerce you into agreeing to pay the debt or will simply sue you in court to recover the debt.
 Just as the zombie debt is purchased in bulk, the debt collectors file lawsuits in bulk in an attempt to make money for themselves.
 In the vast majority of cases, debtors do not respond or defend themselves in court when faced with a lawsuit.
 Ignoring a lawsuit is the worst possible mistake an alleged debtor can make.
 IF YOU HAVE BEEN SUED ON A DEBT, IT IS VITAL THAT YOU TIMELY FILE AN ANSWER TO THE COMPLAINT.
 When a debtor fails to answer a complaint within the time allowed, usually 20 days after the complaint has been served, the court will grant a default judgment, which will give the debt collection company everything that they have asked for in the suit without having to provide any proof whatsoever.
+In 2018, more than 70% of debt collection lawsuits ended with a default judgment and this figure is expected to rise.
+In debt collection lawsuits, defenses are often available, but time is of the essence!
 A default judgment can lead to the garnishment of your wages or the placement of a lien on your home.
 A default judgment gives the debt collectors many other additional options to force you to pay whether or not you could have defended yourself in court.

 For whatever reason, you may have been led to believe that there is nothing you can do to defend yourself when you have been sued for a debt.
 THIS IS NOT THE CASE.
 Hiring an attorney to defend you will greatly increase your chances for a favorable outcome whether it is a reduction of the amount of the debt you owe or to even have the case dismissed outright.
 Depending on the circumstances of each case, there are many legal defenses available to alleged debtors.
 For example, the evidence that the debt collectors present in support of their lawsuit will often be inadmissible under the Kentucky Rules of Evidence.
 Also, with old debt, there is a chance that a lawsuit may be barred by the statute of limitations.
 In other cases, certain debts may be discharged by bankruptcy.
 Sometimes, the debt collectors sue the wrong person completely or a person who is otherwise not legally responsible for the alleged debt.
 While the legal process can be intimidating and confusing, a trained attorney can quickly identify the weaknesses in the debt collector’s case and use these weaknesses to save you money in the long run.